10 customer service rules we should all live by to deliver a great customer experience

 5. Walk a mile in the customers shoes

-One of the cornerstones of effective communication is to be able to put yourself in the place of the other.
+At the midpoint of our customer service rules is one of the cornerstones of effective communication – to be able to put yourself in the place of the other.

 There are many cases in customer service when a client is calling in to complain or give some negative feedback about your product or service.